-20210427 Update: Exploding Choke forces Conversion to L Match
+20210427 Update: Melted Choke forces Conversion to L Match

 Little is known about the risks of shunt feeding a telescoping tower for 160 but we have some anecdotal data indicating that care is needed.
 In my case, all was fine until RF decided it had to find a better way to the 40 meter yagi boom and or elements at the top of the stack.
 This is just a guess, but perhaps the driven element of the yagi "wanted" to be integral part of the system?
 A problem then arises when large currents reach the choke, which is designed to block such current flow.
 You can see below what 1500 watts of shunt fed power on 160 meters did to the choke!
 Check out VE6WZ's you tube and blog posts and you'll find a similar story.
+Apparently, the 40m choke added some inductive loading, making the tower electrically longer.

 click to enlarge